In-Depth Analysis You Won’t Find Anywhere Else

 - The court would also have to interpret “person” to include an entire demographic within the overall population, which would encompass millions of random, unrelated people who are not organized into a corporation, association, partnership, or entity of any kind, even though that doesn’t follow the law’s definition of “person” as being a single human being or a specific, organized entity.

-- And, the court would have to throw out the trial court judge’s determination that the plaintiffs’ interpretation of the PLCAA would yield “absurd and unreasonable results.”
+And, the court would have to throw out the trial court judge’s determination that the plaintiffs’ interpretation of the PLCAA, which attempted to trap Remington in a catch-22, would yield “absurd and unreasonable results.”

-The plaintiffs are obviously hoping to convince the Connecticut Supreme Court to ignore both common sense and what the law actually says, in favor of interpreting the law to mean what the plaintiffs and personal injury attorneys everywhere want it to mean but which it does not actually say.
+The plaintiffs’ attorneys are seemingly trying to convince the Connecticut Supreme Court to ignore both common sense and what the law actually says, in favor of interpreting the law to mean what the plaintiffs and personal injury attorneys everywhere want it to mean but which it does not actually say.

 What Would Don Dahler Do?